pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 config.setCallUserInfoEndpoint(false);
 ```

-For security, the logout requests are validated.
-This can be disabled using:
+Logout requests are validated by default.
+The following setting disables that validation:

 ```java
 config.setLogoutValidation(false);
 ```

-You can enable the PAR mechanism via:
+To use Pushed Authorization Requests (PAR):

 ```java
 config.setPushedAuthorizationRequest(true);
 ```

-Claims can be mapped via the following configuration (mapping is from source to destination):
+To rename claims, supply a mapping from each source claim to its destination name:

 ```java
 config.setMappedClaims(mapping);